Hampus Sethfors @hampelsuken is originally a UX (User Experience) designer but has specialised in accessibility the last 5 years of his career.

-A space where you can discuss the topics you are interested in, ask questions, or just listen in if you prefer.
+Not quite a full unconference, but space where you can discuss the topics you are interested in.
 Note that this is an experiment – we hope it works!

 The idea is for you to propose discussion topics, we will arrange things so that each table has a topic of discussion at it and you can engage with whichever one you are interested in.
-You can also play a butterfly and flit between discussions, cross pollenating ideas.
+You can also play a butterfly and flit between discussions, cross-pollinating ideas.

 If we are inundated with topics (here’s hoping) we will put up a voting sheet on the day.

 Examples so far include: